canro91/canro91.github.io/_posts/2019-12-17-BetterCodeReviews.md

 * Don't take it personal.
 It's the code under review, not you
 * Find in every review an opportunity to learn
-* Make sure the reviewer have enough context to review.
+* Make sure the reviewer have enough context to review the code.
 For example: write a description of your PR,  what it does, what decisions you made
 * Keep all the discussion online.
 If you contacted the reviewer by chat or email, bring relevant comments online

 ## For team management

 * Code reviews should be the highest priority
 * Code reviews are as important as writing code.
 They take time too.
 Make sure to add code reviews to your estimates
-* Make someone familiar with the code review it
+* Have as reviewer someone familiar with the code being reviewed
 * Have at least two reviewers.
 For example, pick one reviewer, then he will pick another one until the two of them agree

 You may feel frustrated with code reviews, either as reviewer or reviewee.
-Reviews could end up being a discussion about styling issues. _I know..._ But, be humble and nice!
+Sometimes, reviews could end up being a discussion about styling issues. _I know..._ But, be humble and nice!
 Every code review is a chance to learn something new.

 Sources: